Solana Staking: What To Know & How To Get Started

 Validators earn money from the Solana reward fees that are generated for validating blocks.
 Most big validators will charge a commission fee to those who wish to delegate their Solana tokens.

-Each validator is responsible for marketing their services and attracting SOL holders to delegate their tokens to the validator.
+Each validator is responsible for marketing their services and attracting $SOL holders to delegate their tokens to the validator.
 Ultimately, the validators with the largest scale make the most money.

-What You Need to Run Your Own Solana Validator
+What You Need To Run Your Own Solana Validator

 Running your own validator node means validating Solana transactions directly on a machine that you own or have control over.
 Some validators opt to run their machines at home, but most effective and scalable validator rigs run in data centers with industry-grade components and internet speeds.